 Tours for musical performers and celebrities are often attended by younger crowds who may partake in alcohol and drug use.
 Substance abuse is ranked as one of the leading factors of concert-related injuries and fatalities.
 Not only is alcohol and drug use dangerous in itself due to the risk of developing alcohol poisoning or overdosing, but it can also lead to reckless behavior by those who partake.
 Alcohol and drugs disrupt normal brain functioning and can lead to poor decision making, delayed reaction, or poor balance.
 It can also increase an individual’s likelihood of engaging in violent behavior which can result in self-injury or the injury of others.

 In some cases, it is not the audience members who are acting recklessly but the performers.
 Some performers are known for their recklessness and risky stunts.
 Unfortunately, this type of behavior can lead to serious injury.
 Crowd jumping is one such stunt that can lead to injury if the performer misses his or her mark.
-Throwing items into the crowd from the stage can also result in serious injury if the item manages to hit a crowd member.
-Touring insurance can help cover the costs associated with medical bills and other damages if you are found guilty in a lawsuit.
+Throwing items into the crowd from the stage can also result in serious injury if the item manages to hit an unsuspecting crowd member.
+Band insurance can help cover the costs associated with medical bills and other damages if you are found guilty in a lawsuit.

-How Touring Insurance Works
+How Band Insurance Works While On Tour

 If you tour anywhere in the country, having touring insurance is a must.
-Touring insurance generally covers touring groups, performers, entertainers, house bands, comedians, and other types of entertainment professionals or groups who travel from place to place to put on shows or meet fans.
-Touring insurance is flexible and can be used to cover a number of shows during a set policy term.
+Touring band insurance generally covers touring groups, performers, entertainers, house bands, comedians, and other types of entertainment professionals or groups who travel from place to place to put on shows or meet fans.
+Touring band insurance is flexible and can be used to cover a number of shows during a set policy term.
 It may also include up to a certain amount of equipment and liability coverage based on the amount of insurance you acquire.

-Touring insurance is designed to protect performers against third party bodily injury.
+Band insurance is also designed to protect performers against third party bodily injury.
 It may also cover property damage that results from a group’s operations or products.
 In many cases, if a staff member or audience member sustains an injury while at your event, you may be held liable for any damages.
 Damages may include medical costs, as well as lost wages and pain and suffering.
 Due to these risks, liability insurance is often required by law for most venues who host live performances.